-As a public or private sector social worker, you can apply to become registered provided you meet and maintain minimum standards of experience, practice and expertise, adhere to the Code of Conduct and hold an Annual Practising Certificate.
+You can apply to become a registered social worker, in the public or private sector, if you meet and maintain minimum standards of experience, practice and expertise, adhere to the Code of Conduct and hold a Practising Certificate.

 To apply for registration you must:

-- have completed or be enrolled in a recognised New Zealand qualification (recognised New Zealand qualification are listed here) – or
+- have completed a recognised New Zealand qualification (recognised New Zealand qualifications are listed here) or

-- have an overseas equivalent (which has been confirmed by completing a Non-binding assessment) or
+- have overseas qualifications equivalent to a NZ qualification which has been confirmed by either:

-- have enough practical experience to compensate for the lack of a NZ recognised qualification, as per the SWRB Criteria for Section 13 Registration
+- have enough practical experience if you don’t have a NZ recognised qualification, as per the SWRB criteria for Section 13 Registration

 - be competent to practise social work, including practising social work with Māori and with different ethnic and cultural groups in New Zealand